 Am I able to switch health insurance providers if my small business needs to change?

 Oxley states that “as your business grows you can expand into a Large Group Insurance Plan which is reserved for businesses with more than 50 employees.
 These larger plans generally will save you money because you're able to negotiate rates and premiums with your provider.
 After all, you're dealing in bulk; along with this, you'll be able to offer more customization to plans and benefits.”

 As a small business owner, providing your employees with a form of health coverage is never a bad idea.
 While this presents as an expensive undertaking, your employees can engage in preventative care for optimized wellness and productivity at work.
 By not having employees require as many sick days

-Wanting to get health coverage without breaking the bank?
-Consider a care membership plan such as Mira.
-At just $45 per month per employee, you can provide affordable access to basic coverage such as doctors’ office and urgent care visits, preventative lab screenings and prescriptions, and even gym memberships.
-Sign up today.
+To avoid breaking the bank, consider a care membership plan such as Mira.
+Different plans and payment options are available to ensure healthcare coverage for your employees.
+You can provide affordable access to basic coverage such as primary and urgent care visits, preventative lab screenings, prescriptions, and behavioral health services.
+Sign up today!